Metal prices

+Precious metals and industrial metals are priced by trading of those metals on commodities exchanges.
+Other metals are traded on demand and the buyers and sellers themselves set the price sometimes using third party companies that set a reference or indicative price.

-Metal prices (metal commodities) are only for a few metals quoted on exchanges.
-Only aluminium alloy, aluminium, copper, lead, nickel, tin, zinc and Nasaac (North American special aluminium alloy) are exchange traded commodities.
-Other metals (like bismuth, selenium, tellurium, and many others) are traded on market demand and the buyers/sellers themselves set the price.
+Precious metals include gold, silver, platinum and palladium and are normally priced by the ounce or gram.
+Industrial metals include aluminium alloy, aluminium, copper, lead, nickel, tin, zinc, cobolt, iron ore and Nasaac (North American special aluminium alloy) are exchange traded commodities and are normally priced by the metric ton.
+Other metals include bismuth, selenium, tellurium, and many others including rare earth metals are traded directly between suppliers and users.

-The London Metal Exchange which trades the commodities mentioned above is planning to add trading contracts for cobalt and molybdenum in the course of 2009/2010.

-Contracts traded on metal exchanges are also called futures contracts.
+The London Metal Exchange is an example of a metals exchange where metal is traded providing pricing for defined purity and contract size.
+The LME Copper contract for example is for delivery of 25 tonnes of Grade A copper cathode at a specified location and priced in United States dollars.
+This is used to set the price of copper globally.

+From around 1970 to 2010 iron ore prices used to be fixed by agreement of large mining companies and the steel industry.

 Pricing providers

 There are companies which provide a pricing service set the price by talking to producers, traders and consumers.
 These prices are more an indication than an actual exchange price.

 Unlike the prices on an exchange, pricing providers tend to give a weekly or bi-weekly price.
 For each commodity they quote a range (low and high price) which reflect the buying and selling about 9-fold due to China's transition from light to heavy industry and its focus on manufacturing.
 (China became the world's largest consumer of iron ore in 2003, and accounts for over half of global metal consumption.)